DevExpress/testcafe/CONTRIBUTING.md

     git branch -u upstream/new-docs
     ```

-4. Create a new branch on top of `new-docs`.
+4. Create a new branch at the top of `new-docs`.

     ```sh
     git checkout -b new-branch new-docs